fgrzl/linearize/README.md

+# Linearize
-# A very basic way to serialize an object graph to an linear array structure
+A very basic way to serialize an object graph to an linear array structure